Navios Maritime Partners (NYSE:NMM) Sees Unusually-High Trading Volume

 The business also recently declared a quarterly dividend, which was paid on Friday, February 11th.
 Investors of record on Wednesday, February 9th were given a dividend of $0.05 per share.
 The ex-dividend date was Tuesday, February 8th.
 This represents a $0.20 annualized dividend and a yield of 0.64%.
 Navios Maritime Partners’s dividend payout ratio (DPR) is presently 1.14%.

 A number of hedge funds and other institutional investors have recently modified their holdings of NMM.
 Citigroup Inc. lifted its position in shares of Navios Maritime Partners by 4,449.0% in the second quarter.
 Citigroup Inc. now owns 2,320 shares of the shipping company’s stock valued at $69,000 after buying an additional 2,269 shares during the last quarter.
 Deutsche Bank AG acquired a new stake in shares of Navios Maritime Partners in the second quarter valued at approximately $1,029,000.
 Natixis acquired a new stake in shares of Navios Maritime Partners in the second quarter valued at approximately $723,000.
-Steward Partners Investment Advisory LLC increased its stake in shares of Navios Maritime Partners by 386.9% during the second quarter.
-Steward Partners Investment Advisory LLC now owns 1,300 shares of the shipping company’s stock worth $38,000 after purchasing an additional 1,033 shares during the period.
-Finally, Marshall Wace LLP bought a new position in shares of Navios Maritime Partners during the second quarter worth approximately $4,408,000.
+Steward Partners Investment Advisory LLC lifted its position in shares of Navios Maritime Partners by 386.9% in the second quarter.
+Steward Partners Investment Advisory LLC now owns 1,300 shares of the shipping company’s stock valued at $38,000 after buying an additional 1,033 shares during the last quarter.
+Finally, Marshall Wace LLP acquired a new stake in shares of Navios Maritime Partners in the second quarter valued at approximately $4,408,000.
 43.26% of the stock is owned by hedge funds and other institutional investors.

 About Navios Maritime Partners (NYSE:NMM)